 Merlot

-Merlot is the second most planted variety globally after Cabernet Sauvignon, and it’s the most planted varietal in France.
+Merlot is the second most widely planted grape variety in the world after Cabernet Sauvignon, and it is the most planted in France.

 The History of the Merlot Grape Variety